tanzelin430/libsmctrl/README.md

 3. If the test succeeded (returned zero) the loop aborts, otherwise it increments the offset to attempt and repeats.

 Once this loop aborts, take the found offset and add it into the switch statement for the appropriate CUDA version and CPU architecture.

-## TODO

-- Add a test to check that more-granularly-set compute masks override more-corsely-set ones.